 Next step?
 Hear and follow the flawless directions, obviating the need to hiss.

-Posted in Living and Learning, Social Commentary, technology | 1 Comment »
+Posted in environment, humor, Living and Learning, Social Commentary | Leave a Comment »